-Equine Protozoal Myeloencephalitis (EPM) is a disease caused by the apicomplexan parasite Sarcocystis neurona that affects the central nervous system of horses.
-It is a devastating diagnosis for the owner and is quite traumatic for the horse.
+EPM, Equine Protozoal Myeloencephalitis, is a disease caused by the apicomplexan parasite Sarcocystis neurona that affects the central nervous system of horses.
+It can be a devastating diagnosis for the owner and quite traumatic for the horse.

 What makes one horse more susceptible than another?

 Simply put: a horse is more likely to fall prey to the symptoms of EPM when his gut microbiome is imbalanced and intestinal integrity is compromised.
 Poor gut health.

 An overgrowth of unhealthy bacteria and inflammation can lead to breaks in the tight junctions of the GI tract, commonly referred to as leaky gut.
 Leaky gut allows rogue molecules, bacteria and parasites to pass through into the bloodstream, spread systemically, weaken and penetrate the blood brain barrier and wreak havoc on neurological tissues and the central nervous system.
 This broken-down digestive process is how the parasite Sarcocystis neurona gains access to a horse's neurological tissues and gives them what we call EPM.